majioa/contest_availability/README.md

 date.
 Note that it's totally fine for a guest to check in on the day another guest checks out.
 Therefore check-out dates are not marked as "not available" in the days string.
-Also, it's ok to check out on a day that's marked as "not available".
+Also, it's ok to check out on a day that's marked as "not available", which would be the day another guest is going to check in.
+When there's no entry in the database for a given month the accommodation is available for that time period.

 We don't handle different accommodations here, it's as if there was just one property, for simplicity reasons.

 We've set up some basic infrastructure with rspec, sqlite and the sequel gem.
 Note that the tests are failing.
 You can use other libraries for testing or database access if you wish, it's just that we won't set that up for you.

-Try to find a clean and readable solution to the problem.
+You should be able to complete the task in around 1h.
+If it takes you longer, rethink your approach: there might be a simpler way.

+But most importantly: TRY TO FIND A CLEAN AND READABLE SOLUTION TO THE PROBLEM!

 Bonus points:
 - The class name `Availability` isn't optimal.
 Where would the